 Following his attendance at the Schloss Solitude, Wolf continued private studies in musical composition with Chaya Czernowin from 2007-2009.

-Wolf Edwards currently teaches at the University of Victoria as a session professor of composition and theory.
-He has participated, lectured, and had music performed at international festivals, and events, throughout North America and Continental Europe.
-His works have been performed and/or commissioned by Dal Niente (Chicago, IL), the Verdejo Duet (Vancouver, BC), the Siemens Art Foundation of Germany (Berlin), Newspeak Ensemble (New York, NY), The Network Ensemble(Vancouver, BC), Productions Totem Contemporain (Montreal, QC), the SMCQ (Montreal, QC), the Arte Saxophone Quartet (Basal, Switzerland), Sixxtrum Percussion Ensemble (Quebec), the Esprit Orchestra (Toronto, Ontario), Ensemble Surplus (Vienna, Austria), Arditti String Quartet (London, England), Molinari String Quartet (Montreal, QC), Victoria Symphony (Victoria, British Columbia), Aventa Ensemble (Victoria, British Columbia), Sofia Soloists (Sofia, Bulgaria), Quasar Quatuor de Saxophones (Montreal, QC), l’Ensemble Contemporain de Montreal (Montreal, QC), l’Ensemble Chorum (Montreal, QC), Quatuor Bozzini (Montreal, QC)), the Tsilumos Ensemble ( Victoria, British Columbia), and the Western Front (Vancouver, British Columbia).
+Mr. Edwards has participated, lectured, and had his music performed at international festivals, and events, throughout North America and Continental Europe.
+Works have been performed and/or commissioned by such outstanding groups as Dal Niente (Chicago, IL), the Verdejo Duet (Vancouver, BC), the Siemens Art Foundation of Germany (Berlin), Newspeak Ensemble (New York, NY), The Network Ensemble(Vancouver, BC), Productions Totem Contemporain (Montreal, QC), the SMCQ (Montreal, QC), the Arte Saxophone Quartet (Basal, Switzerland), Sixxtrum Percussion Ensemble (Quebec), the Esprit Orchestra (Toronto, Ontario), Ensemble Surplus (Vienna, Austria), Arditti String Quartet (London, England), Molinari String Quartet (Montreal, QC), Victoria Symphony (Victoria, British Columbia), Aventa Ensemble (Victoria, British Columbia), Sofia Soloists (Sofia, Bulgaria), Quasar Quatuor de Saxophones (Montreal, QC), l’Ensemble Contemporain de Montreal (Montreal, QC), l’Ensemble Chorum (Montreal, QC), Quatuor Bozzini (Montreal, QC)), the Tsilumos Ensemble ( Victoria, British Columbia), and the Western Front (Vancouver, British Columbia) and many others.